Get a FREE, Personalized 7-Day Music Making Course

 Use Amps and Pedals

 Power chords sound best when they’re being amplified and distorted.
-So get yourself a basic amp and guitar pedal so you can really feel the feeling you’re supposed to get when chugging away at power chords.
+So get yourself a basic amp and guitar pedal so you can really feel the feeling you’re supposed to get when chugging away.

 It doesn’t have to be anything very expensive.
 Just something to help crunch things up.
 Of course, if you’re playing on acoustic guitar, this doesn’t necessarily apply to you.

-And if you don’t think power chords can sound good on acoustic, go listen to Nirvana’s Unplugged performance.
+And if you don’t think these can sound good on acoustic, go listen to Nirvana’s Unplugged performance.

 Frequently Asked Questions